imagineLife/github-actions/21-cicd-wf.md

 - `npm run build` puts the built output in a `build` dir
   - this `build` dir will need to be deployed in a prod environment

-## Surge for deploying The static files
+## Surge PreReqs for deploying The static files
 - install it globally
   - `npm i -g surge`
 - register with a username + pw